MantasLazarevicius/mantaslazarevicius/README.md

 Welcome to my GitHub profile!
 Thanks for stopping by.
 Dive into the details below to get to know me better.

 As a former project manager, I've transitioned from crafting project plans and overseeing quality control to navigating the realm of data analytics.
 Swapping Gantt charts for SQL queries and dashboards, I'm on a journey to master the art of data-driven decision-making.

+Currently, I'm sharpening my skills as a learner at Turing College, where I'm delving into the world of SQL, Tableau, and Python.
 <!--
 **MantasLazarevicius/mantaslazarevicius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.